Sales Metrics and Sales Key Performance Indicators matter a great deal when you’re striving for higher sales results.

 Metrics like:

-BUT – these things are meaningless in isolation – they have to be looked at in the context of:
+BUT – the above sales metrics are meaningless in isolation – they have to be looked at in the context of:

 Your aim is to